-Three months ended June 30, 2019 compared to three months ended June 30, 2018 (in '000's)
+Three months ended September 30, 2019 compared to three months ended September 30, 2018 (in '000's)

-Gross profit was \$983 in the current period compared to a gross loss of \$184 in the comparative period.
-The increased profit was due to no Batamote lease payments being depreciated as the Company began producing from Cerro Prieto in the current period.
+Gross profit was \$552 in the current period compared to a gross loss of \$587 in the comparative period.
+The improved results were due to no Batamote lease payments being depreciated as the Company began producing from Cerro Prieto in the current period, increase in gold sales price which increased revenue and lower cost of sales due to improved operational efficiency.

-General and administration expenses in the current period were similar to the comparative period.
-Finance cost in the current period were similar to the comparative period.
-The Company realized a gain on investments of \$461 due to the mark-to-market gain in the period.
+General and administration expenses in the current period were similar to the comparative period although there was an increase in legal fees due to the Dyna Mexico legal matter and Republic Metals bankruptcy action.
+Finance cost is lower than the comparative period due to lower interest and accretion expense related to loan payable as it reaches closer to maturity date, net against the impact of lease interest being recorded in 2019 due to the adoption of IFRS 16 which is not present in the comparative period.
+The Company realized a loss on investments of \$91 due to the mark-to-market gain in the period.
 Foreign exchange and warrant liability unrealized gain fluctuated dependent on volatility of the market conditions.
+The Company recorded a \$100 gain on reversal of bad debt expense.